 Still concerned about the cost?
 Don’t be.

 Choosing your digital transformation partner is a leap of faith.
-Maybe you can’t know the total cost of a months-long project, but you can, and should, feel confident that there’s an outstanding product waiting for you at the other end.
+Maybe you can’t know the total cost of developing a custom product in a months-long project, but you can, and should, feel confident that there’s an outstanding product waiting for you at the other end.

 Why should you trust us on this?
 There are a number of reasons.